Finding God in the dark

 Babylon’s destruction (9:1-8).
 Chapter 18 depicts the fall of Babylon, representing the destruction of each and every worldly system that sets itself up against God and His rightful reign.
 The saints are called to “rejoice” over her destruction (18:20); chapter 19 opens with this rejoicing.

-John’s hears four “hallelujah” cries, with four reasons to rejoice over the end of this evil empire.
+John hears four “hallelujah” cries, with four reasons to rejoice over the end of this evil empire.
 The first shout celebrates God’s justice that had been served against Babylon’s cruelty and injustice (19:1-3).
-The saints were redeemed from oppression and their enemy had been destroyed.
+The saints were redeemed from oppression, and their enemies were destroyed.

 The third set of shouts celebrates the end of evil’s reign on earth; God’s reign had come, having triumphed over his enemies (19:6).
 Righteousness, peace and joy will govern the earth forever (Romans 14:7)!